-The dismissal deal came less than two weeks after Judge William T. Moore threw out the race discrimination claims, ruling Jackson, who is white, had no standing to sue over what she said was poor treatment of black workers.
-He let Jackson's claims of sexual harassment stand, but the deal drops those also.
+The dismissal deal came less than two weeks after Judge William T. Moore throw out the race discrimination claims, ruling Jackson, who is white, had no standing to sue over what she said was poor treatment of black workers.
+He let Jackson's claims of sexual harassment stand, but the deal drops that also.

 The lawsuit would be dismissed "with prejudice," which means it can't be brought again with the same claims.

-"While this has been a difficult time for both my family and myself, I am pleased that the judge dismissed the race claims and I am looking forward to getting this behind me," Deen said in a statement Friday.
+"While this has been a difficult time for both my family and myself, I am pleased that the judge dismissed the race claims and I am looking forward to getting this behind me, now that the remaining claims have been resolved," Deen said in a statement Friday.

-Jackson also issued a statement that backpedaled on assertions that Deen held "racist views."
+Jackson also issued a statement that backpedaled on assertions in her lawsuit that Deen held "racist views."

 "I assumed that all of my complaints about the workplace environment were getting to Paula Deen, but I learned during this matter that this was not the case," Jackson said in the statement, which was confirmed by her attorney.
 "The Paula Deen I have known for more than eight years is a woman of compassion and kindness and will never tolerate discrimination or racism of any kind toward anyone."